 The Auto-scroll feature of the Brailliant BI 20X allows you to scroll through the text of an open book automatically.

-To turn On Auto-scroll, press Space + Dots 1-2-4-5-6 when inside a book.
+To turn On Auto-scroll, press Enter + Dots 1-2-4-5-6 when inside a book.
 Press any key to stop the Auto-scroll and return to the regular Panning mode.

 You can modify the Auto-scroll speed when auto-scrolling inside a book.